 Peter Webley is part of the UAF-AVO Remote Sensing group involved in operational use of remote sensing data for the volcanoes in Alaska.

 As part of this group, he is responsible for the Puff model predictions of the volcanic ash dispersion during operationally monitoring.

-Tom Wilson is a Lecturer in Hazard and Disaster Management at the Department of Geological Sciences at the University of Canterbury.
+Tom Wilson is a Senior Lecturer in Hazard and Disaster Management at the Department of Geological Sciences at the University of Canterbury, New Zealand.
 His research interests are the consequences of volcanic eruptions, with special interest on the impacts to critical infrastructure and primary industries.
-This includes investigating impacts and the mitigation strategies through post-eruption impact assessments and through empirical laboratory based investigations.
+This includes investigating impacts and the mitigation strategies through post-eruption impact assessments and through empirical laboratory-based investigations.
 This led to developing the Volcanic Ash Testing Lab (VATLab) and associated pseudo-ash technology.
 His current research is on developing volcanic fragility functions and working towards development of a volcanic fragility assessment framework.
 Based in New Zealand, he has worked and collaborated in a number of countries, including Chile, Argentina, Saudi Arabia, Japan, Philippines, Iceland and the United States.